 -

-Wherever I go, people fall into the same negative thought patterns.
-While relatively fewer, there are still a fair share of wanna-be-rich status-seeking consoomers and even gender-bending purple-hairs lurking the streets of my mom’s hometown.
-Of course, I cannot speak for the boondocks yet, but I must remind myself that whatever insecurities I have about certain people are not going to magically go away by driving 2000 km south.
-I still have the responsibility of weighing the pros and cons of each region’s NPC and seeing who I and anyone else with a few narrow but intense interests would benefit mutually.
-So far, for better or for worse, the answer is the city slicker.
+Wherever you go, people fall into the same negative thought patterns.
+While relatively fewer, there are still a fair share of wanna-be-rich status-seeking consoomers and even gender-bending purple-hairs lurking the streets of your imagined utopia.
+Of course, there might very well still be pockets of what you’re looking for, but any insecurities you have about certain people are not going to magically go away by driving 2000 km in any direction.
+You still have the responsibility of weighing the pros and cons of each region’s NPC and seeing what a relationship between them and you with a few narrow but intense interests (if you’re reading this, this is most definitely you) would play out like.
+Odds are, staying put in the city isn’t looking too bad about now.

 -